Osagieoshodi/Azure-Honeynet-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+Below is a table displaying the metrics we recorded within our setting for an additional 24-hour period, subsequent to implementing security measures:
-Start Time 2023-03-18 15:37
+Start Time 2023-08-07T07:43:59.2702654Z
-Stop Time	2023-03-19 15:37
+Stop Time	2023-08-08T07:43:59.2702654Z

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 8989
-| Syslog                   | 25
+| Syslog                   | 1
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I set up a small, simulated network (honeynet) in Microsoft Azure.
+I connected different sources of logs to a central place called Log Analytics.
+To help me identify and respond to potential issues, I used a tool called Microsoft Sentinel.
+It would send alerts and create records of incidents based on the logs collected.
+I wanted to see how effective the security measures were, I measured certain indicators of the network's vulnerability before and after adding security controls.
+The interesting thing is that I noticed a significant drop in the number of security problems and incidents after putting those security measures in place.
+This really showed the security efforts so far were working.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to mention that if I was still using the network overly during the first 24 hours after adding security measures, I might have seen more security issues and alerts during that time.